RosettaCommons/demos/tutorials/protein_design/protein_design_tutorial.md

         Additionally, this score is based on the default Rosetta scoring function.
 We will need to create a span file and add the membrane high resolution scoring function into our XML script.

-    4. We need to create a span file which will tell Rosetta where the membrane-spanning region is on our protein.
-Step 1.2 outputs a fasta file. `cat 3UKM_A.fasta`
+    4. Now, we will need to create a span file which will tell Rosetta where the membrane-spanning region is on our protein.
+Step 1.2 outputs a fasta file. __This file is provided__ `cat 3UKM_A.fasta`

         In a web browser, go to octopus.cbr.su.se and paste the fasta sequence into the form.
 Then click "Submit OCTOPUS" (There is also an option to use SPOCTOPUS which considers signal peptide sequences).